 You can offer more challenge than you could a few months ago, but you still do not need a complicated setup.
 In fact, the best Montessori activities for 21-24 months are usually simple, repeatable, and very grounded in real life.

-This stage sits right between our 18-month activity ideas and our 24-30 month guide.
+This stage sits right between our 12-18 month activity ideas, 18-month activity ideas, and our 24-30 month guide.
 If your child is in that in-between window where baby work feels too easy but many “2-year-old activities” still feel a bit much, this is the sweet spot.

 🌱 Why 21-24 Months Is Its Own Stage